Gallows (band)

-Gallows are an English hardcore punk band from Watford, Hertfordshire.
-The band was formed in 2005 after Laurent Barnard's previous band disbanded.
-Gallows' debut album, Orchestra of Wolves, was distributed in the United States by Epitaph Records, and they were subsequently signed to Warner Bros.
-Records for a £1 million album contract and recorded Grey Britain.
-The band has been particularly successful in the UK, with two songs charting on the UK Single Charts, and have been featured in magazines such as Kerrang!, Alternative Press and Rolling Stone.
+Gallows were an English hardcore punk band from Watford, Hertfordshire.
+The band was formed in 2004 after Laurent Barnard's previous band disbanded.
+Gallows' debut album, Orchestra of Wolves, was distributed in the United States by Epitaph Records.
+The band were subsequently signed to Warner Bros.
+Records for a £1 million album contract, and released their second album Grey Britain in 2009.
+The band has been particularly successful in the UK, with two songs charting on the UK Singles Chart, and have been featured in magazines such as Kerrang!, Alternative Press and Rolling Stone.

 History

-Formation and Orchestra of Wolves (2005–2008)
+Formation and Orchestra of Wolves (2004–2008)

-Gallows formed in 2005 and released their debut album Orchestra of Wolves in 2006 on In at the Deep End Records.
+Gallows formed in 2004, but didn't begin performing live until 2005.
+They released their debut album Orchestra of Wolves in 2006 on In at the Deep End Records.
 The album received acclaim and caught the attention of Bad Religion's Brett Gurewitz, who released it in the US on Epitaph Records, with new tracks including a cover of Black Flag's "Nervous Breakdown".
 In an interview Gurewitz named Orchestra of Wolves as one of his favourite albums of 2007, praising it as being the best hardcore album since Refused's The Shape of Punk to Come.

 Gallows' 2007 tour included stops at the South by Southwest showcase festival, Warped Tour 2007, Download Festival, Taste of Chaos, and the Reading Festival, where the band paused its performance so singer Frank Carter could get tattooed onstage by New Found Glory guitarist Chad Gilbert.

 The band won the 2007 Kerrang!
 Award for best British Newcomer.

 Their song "In the Belly of a Shark" is featured in Guitar Hero III: Legends of Rock.

 Gallows' third single, a cover of The Ruts' "Staring at the Rude Bois", was their first UK top 40 single, appearing at number 31 on the chart on 25 November 2007, the track features guest vocals by Lethal Bizzle.
 The song was featured in the 2008 Jim Carrey film Yes Man.
 The band in February released a single, "Just Because You Sleep Next to Me Doesn't Mean You're Safe", the video for which was filmed at Emo's in Texas.

 In January 2008, the band's show at the House of Blues in Anaheim, California was cancelled after Disney, reportedly after listening to Orchestra of Wolves, chose to ban them from performing.

-Gallows contributed a cover of "Wrathchild" to Maiden Heaven: A Tribute to Iron Maiden.
+On 19 July 2008, along with issue 1219 of Kerrang!, Gallows contributed a cover of "Wrathchild" to the Iron Maiden covers compilation album, Maiden Heaven: A Tribute to Iron Maiden.

 On 18 August 2008, the song Gold Dust was made available on the band's MySpace profile.
 They stated that the song would not appear on the second studio album, saying it was "...just a little treat for everyone that's been asking for new Gallows songs for a while."